seajaysec/cypheroth/README.md

 ### Prereqs

-* The cypher-shell command comes bundled with neo4j, and is required for this script to function
+* The `cypher-shell` command comes bundled with neo4j, and is required for this script to function
-  * If neo4j is installed and cypher-shell is not found, you may have an outdated version of neo4j
+  * _If neo4j is installed and `cypher-shell` is not found, you may have an outdated version of neo4j_
-  * The latest version can always be found at [this location](https://neo4j.com/download-center/)
+  * _The latest version can always be found at [this location](https://neo4j.com/download-center/)_
-  * On Kali, upgrade to the latest version using [Neo4j's Debian repository](https://debian.neo4j.org)
+  * _On Kali, upgrade to the latest version using [Neo4j's Debian repository](https://debian.neo4j.org)_
-* If the ssconvert command is present, the script will combine all .csv output to sheets within a .xls file
+* Optional: If the `ssconvert` command is present, the script will combine all .csv output to sheets within a .xls file
-  * Install the gnumeric toolset with apt or brew to gain access to ssconvert
+  * _Install the gnumeric toolset with apt or brew to gain access to ssconvert_

 ### Cypher Queries